ssirimilla/power-analysis/README.md

 # Framing a Prediction Model
 ---

-Now I shall predict if an Outage was caused by an <span style="background-color:#f8d7da;">hurricane</span> or not.
+Now I shall predict if an Outage was caused by an hurricane or not.
 I shall assign the event caused by a hurricane as (1) and other case as (0).

 This is a <mark>Binary Classification</mark> problem.
 I restricted features to information which is salient to my prediction and is also available before the event: `'MONTH'`, `'U.S._STATE'`, `'CLIMATE.CATEGORY'`, `'ANOMALY.LEVEL'`, and `'CLIMATE.REGION'`.
 I used a logistic regression classifier with appropriate preprocessing and class balancing.
 Because the positive class is very rare, I evaluated performance using the F1-score, which better reflects model quality in imbalanced settings compared to accuracy.